Basepaws Help Center logo

 All articles

 What is a lineage?
-What does it mean to get a lineage result?Updated a month ago
+What does it mean to get a lineage result?Updated 20 days ago

 Here is a list of example breeds with ancestry from each lineage